Author: SSSF Staff

 BSA Councils wishing to apply for grants should visit the grant guidelines and application procedures at nssf.org/bsagrant.
 Councils awarded funds through NSSF’s BSA Grant Program must use those grants to purchase of equipment and supplies for their shooting sports activities from an NSSF Member Retailer.
 The full list of these retailers is available at nssf.org/retailers/find.
 Examples of qualifying purchases are ammunition, eye and ear protection, firearms, targets and shooting vests.
 For more information on this special program and qualifications, contact Samantha Pedder at spedder@nssf.org or 203-0426-1320 ext.
 286.

-SASP Oregon State Match
+SASP Kentucky State Match

 © Scholastic Shooting Sports Foundation, Inc. All Rights Reserved.